fedenunez/tulp/README.md

 - TULP Unravels Language Precisely
 ```

 # Why?

-I am a heavy user of unix tooling (e.g: awk, jq, sed, grep and so on), I have been using them since my early days and I use to think that I can't survive without them.
-But then, chatGPT appears and I started to use more and more GPT for things that I use to use unix tooling.
-Somehow I feel the pain of cut&paste and I was missing a way to do it faster and from within the terminal itself, so I came up with ```tulp```
+I am a heavy user of Unix tooling (e.g: awk, jq, sed, grep, and so on), I have been using them since my early days and I used to think that I can't survive without them.
+But then, ChatGPT appeared and I started to use more and more GPT for things that I used to use Unix tooling for.
+Somehow I feel the pain of cut & paste and I was missing a way to do it faster and from within the terminal itself, so I came up with ```tulp```